 Measuring 45 millimeters in diameter, the watch is deliberately thick (although I suppose that the thick sapphire crystal that was designed to withstand the enormous water pressure is at least partly responsible for some of the extra thickness) at just a hair over 17 millimeters.
-This will probably make it not especially comfortable to wear with formal suits (on the other hand, this is still not a Rolex and wearing one with business attire wouldn’t be such a great idea after all.)
-Still, if you plan to use it with a more casual type of dress, it will look quite alright, especially if complemented by some other deliberately rugged accessories, like heavy boots or military-style jacket.
+This will probably make it not especially comfortable to wear with formal suits (on the other hand, this is still not a Rolex, and wearing one with business attire wouldn’t be such a great idea after all.)
+Still, if you plan to use it with a more casual type of dress, it will look alright, especially if complemented by some other deliberately rugged accessories, like heavy boots or a military-style jacket.

 Featuring an almost lugless design of its tonneau-shaped body, the watch will fit even a relatively narrow wrist, but I still think that it mainly targets an audience of people who either know a thing or two about bodybuilding or are naturally big.

-Since the watch is rated for impressive 500 meters of water resistance, it is equipped with a helium escape valve (HEV) that protects the timekeeper’s integrity during fast decompression.
+Since the watch is rated for an impressive 500 meters of water resistance, it is equipped with a helium escape valve (HEV) that protects the timekeeper’s integrity during fast decompression.